Functions on Irreducible Components of the Emerton-Gee Stack: The general case

 We now explain how to extend the previous calculations to the case of an unramified extension $K = \Q_{p^f}$ where $f > 1$.
 Recall the setup in Section \ref{section:presentation-of-the-irreducible-components}.
 Namely, $\sigma$ denotes a $(3n-1)$-deep Serre weight for $\GL_n(\cO_K)$ with lowest alcove presentation $(\widetilde{w},\omega)$ and $\tld{z}^* = (\textrm{w}_0 \tld{w})^*$.
 There exists a closed irreducible subscheme $\widetilde{\cC}_\sigma \subset \Fl_\cJ^{\nabla_0}$ on which the torus $T^\cJ$ acts by shifted conjugation, and for which we have an isomorphism $\cX(\sigma) \cong \left[ \widetilde{\cC}_\sigma / T^\cJ \right]$, where the left hand side is the irreducible component of the Emerton-Gee stack labeled by $\sigma$.
 The goal of this section is to prove the following theorem. \begin{thm} We have an isomorphism where the right hand side denotes the free polynomial ring in $n$ variables with one variable inverted. \end{thm} Concrete interpretations of the functions $x_i$ on open dense subschemes of $\tld{\cC}_\sigma$ is provided in Equations \eqref{eq:defn-of-xs} and \eqref{eq:defn-of-x}.
 The rest of this section is dedicated to the proof of Theorem \ref{main-theorem}.

 The strategy is exactly as before.
 Rather than repeating the idea we will content ourselves with making a few remarks about the similarities and differences between the base case $f=1$ and the general case $f>1$ under consideration.
 Note that the proof of Lemma \ref{lemma:functions-on-open-general-case}, which computes $\cO(\tld{U}_{s_w})^{T^\cJ}$, is more involved than the proof of Lemma \ref{simple-upper-bound}, which does the same computation in the case $f=1$.
-Fundamentally, the reason is that the action of $T^\cJ$ on itself by shifted conjugation is non-trivial, whereas the conjugation action of $T$ on itself is trivial, so the proof requires more care in keeping track of the various weight spaces.
-Similarly, the proof of Lemma \ref{step1.5-general} is more difficult than the proof of Lemma \ref{step1.5}, which computes $T^\cJ$-invariant functions on some auxiliary charts $\tld{\cB}_k$.
-Once these computations are done, the computation of $T^\cJ$-invariant functions on $\tld{U}$ is done exactly as before.
+Fundamentally, the reason is that the action of $T^\cJ$ on itself by shifted conjugation is non-trivial, whereas the conjugation action of $T$ on itself is trivial.
+Similarly, the proof of Lemma \ref{step1.5-general} is more difficult than the proof of Lemma \ref{step1.5}.
+In the end, the computation of $T^\cJ$-invariant functions on $\tld{U}$ is done exactly as before.
 The question of extending functions to $\tld{\cC}_\sigma$ reduces to the case $f=1$.